SagarMaheshwary/go-microservice-boilerplate/readme.md

 - Update .env with valid DB credentials.
 - Uncomment the database initialization code in cmd/server/main.go.
 - Database-backed RPCs will be added in the next part of this series.

-## Next Steps

-This boilerplate is part of a series.
-In the next part, we’ll add:

-- A real database-backed RPC
-- Database migrations
-- Logging improvements
-- Middleware (interceptors)

-Stay tuned! 🚀